lbryio/lbry.com/content/news/178-lbry-development-community-update-july-2018.md

 ---
 author: samuel-bryan
 title: 'Development and Community Update July 2018'
-date: '2018-08-08 23:00:00'
+date: '2018-08-08 08:08:08'
 cover: 'lex-amit.jpg'
 ---
 Welcome to the July 2018 LBRY Development and Community update!
 In this post we’ll show you what we’ve been up to and review our progress for the month of July.
 We had a very busy month - new releases on the Protocol, new features in the LBRY app, project grants via the LBRY.fund, and wallet encryption progress are among the highlights.

 You asked for more ways to earn LBC credits in the app, so we’ve added multi-level rewards.
-Scroll down to learn about new [rewards updates.](#reward)
+Scroll down to learn about new [rewards updates](#reward).

 To read all of our previous updates, please visit our [Development and Community Update archive](https://lbry.io/news/category/community-update).